MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 Maximum width lines will increase to when zooming in.
 Default: _16 pixels_.

-### Pending upload OK
+### Pending upload OK limit

-Limit below which pending object uploads will be considered OK.
+If the number of pending object uploads is below this limit the situation is considered unproblematic.
 Default: _50 objects_.

-### Pending upload warning
+### Pending upload warning limit

-Limit below which pending object uploads will have warning status.
+If the number of pending object uploads is below this limit it will have warning status.
+A pending upload count above this will have danger status.
 Default: _200 objects_.

 ### Disable feedback activity